For data protection queries and to exercise your rights, you can contact us in these ways:

 As well as needing a lawful basis, we must follow an additional rule (processing condition) to process special category data.
 Hazlewoods most often uses the following processing conditions:

 - Where you have given your explicit consent for us to use it.
 You can withdraw this consent at any time, by contacting us using any of the contact details in section 5 of this policy.
 Without this consent we may be unable to advise you in part or in full, or provide services which require this information to be used.
-We may also be unable to meet your requirements when attending a meeting, seminar or other event we have arranged;
+We may also be unable to meet your dietary or other requirements when attending a meeting, seminar or other event we have arranged;

 - Where we need to use this data for the establishment, exercise or defence of legal claims; and